digitallawyer/openlegaldictionary/_definitions/volumen.md

 ---
 title: Volumen
 permalink: "/definitions/volumen.html"
-body: Lat In the civil law.
+body: Lat in the civil law.
 A volume; so called from its form, being rolled up
 published_at: '2018-07-07'
 layout: post
 ---